 5. PITA CHIPS AND DIP

 Want a healthy alternative to packet chips?
-Try some homemade pita chips with your favourite low fat dip.
-Using half a pita bread pocket / mountain bread wrap, lightly drizzle with ½ tsp of olive oil, sprinkle with your favourite herbs and toast under the grill or sandwich press.
-Serve with 1 tablespoon of your favourite low fat dip.
+Try some homemade pita chips with your favourite low-fat dip.
+Using half a pita bread pocket or mountain bread wrap, lightly drizzle with ½ tsp olive oil, sprinkle with your favourite herbs, and toast under the grill or sandwich press.
+Serve with 1 tablespoon of your favourite low-fat dip.

 6. SMOOTHIES

 One of my favourite snacks, particularly after a long morning run, is to mix my favourite fruits with yoghurt and milk to make a smoothie.
-This is a practical, quick and convenient snack to make when you are pushed for time.
-It is low GI, therefore will keep you satisfied until your next meal.
-It will provide you with a good source of dairy but also a combination of carbohydrate and protein; essential nutrients required to optimise recovery from training.
+This is a practical, quick and convenient snack when you are pushed for time.
+It has a low GI, which will keep you full until your next meal (Sports Dietitians Australia, 2022).
+It will provide you with a good source of dairy and a combination of carbohydrates and protein, essential nutrients required to optimise recovery from training.

 Mango, Berry and Banana Smoothie

-Combine all ingredients together in a blender until smooth.
+Combine all ingredients in a blender until smooth.
 Add ice cubes if desired and drink immediately.

 Although these snacks are nutritious it is important to still be mindful of your portion sizes.
 To help avoid overeating: